nicklockwood/ShapeScript/docs/ios/getting-started.md

 ![Object info](../images/object-info-ios-1.6.4.png)

+If multiple shapes overlap, long-press in the viewer to open a menu of selectable shapes under your finger.
+Shapes with selectable children appear as submenus.
+Long-pressing empty space shows all selectable shapes in the scene.

 **Note:** If you are having trouble identifying a particular shape from your `.shape` file, you can use the [debug command](debugging.md) to highlight it in the viewer.

 ---